Gearóid Hegarty: Early life

-Hegarty was born in Limerick.
-His father, Ger Hegarty, was an All-Ireland runner-up with the Limerick senior hurling team in 1994.

-Playing career

-College

-Hegarty first came to prominence as a hurler with Castletroy College.
-On 19 October 2011, he was a forward on the first Castletroy College team to play in the Harty Cup.

-University

-During his studies at the University of Limerick, Hegarty was selected for the college's senior hurling team.
-On 24 February 2018, he won a Fitzgibbon Cup medal following UL's 2-21 to 2-15 defeat of Dublin City University in the final.
-Hegarty was also a regular for the University of Limerick football team in the Sigerson Cup.
+Born and raised in Limerick, Hegarty was educated at Castletroy College and played in all grades of hurling during his time there.
+In 2011, he was part of the first Castletroy team to play in the Dr Harty Cup.
+During his studies at the University of Limerick (UL), Hegarty was selected for the college's senior hurling team, while he also lined out as a Gaelic footballer in the Sigerson Cup.
+He won a Fitzgibbon Cup medal in February 2018 following UL's 2–21 to 2–15 win over Dublin City University in the final.

-Club
+Club career

-Hegarty joined the St. Patrick's club at a young age and played in all grades as a dual player at juvenile and underage levels.
-On 12 October 2014, Hegarty was at full forward when St. Patrick's were defeated by Ballylanders in the final of the Limerick Football Championship.
+Hegarty began his club career at juvenile and underage levels as a dual player with the St Patrick's club, before progressing to adult level.
+He was part of the St Patrick's team that lost the 2014 Limerick SFC final to Ballylanders.
+After losing the final to Na Piarsaigh in 2016, Hegarty won a Limerick JAHC medal in 2017, following a 1–10 to 0–08 win over Kilmallock in a replay.

-Inter-county
+Inter-county career

-Under-21

-Hegarty first played for Limerick as a Gaelic footballer with the under-21 team.
-He made his first appearance in a 3-15 to 0-08 Munster Championship defeat by Cork on 19 March 2014.

-Hegarty became a dual under-21 player in 2015 and won a Munster Championship medal after a 0-22 to 0-19 win over Clare in the final.
-On 12 September 2015, Hegarty was at midfield when Limerick defeated Wexford by 0-26 to 1-07 in the All-Ireland final.
+Hegarty first appeared on the inter-county scene for Limerick in 2012.
+He was a member of the minor hurling team's extended panel that year, but was never selected for any matchday panel.
+He later lined out with the Limerick under-21 football team.
+Hegarty became a dual under-21 player in 2015 and won a Munster U21HC medal after a 0–22 to 0–19 win over Clare in the final.
+He was later at midfield when Limerick beat Wexford by 0–26 to 1–07 in the 2015 All-Ireland U21HC final.